-I argue that this intuition is not our friend in some cases.
-Cases, when we let fear of being alone, fear of being the stranger, keep us from taking care of Me.
-At some point in the time line of selflessness to selfishness we find that we cannot.
+I argue that this intuition to care for others first is not our friend.
+The intuition to care for others first is not friendly when it is driven by fear of being alone, fear of being the stranger.
+At some point in the timeline of selflessness to selfishness we find that we cannot.
 We have ruined and thereafter cannot care, serve or do much for anyone but take.
 Now we, without getting consent from those same others, are in a place of being served.
 We didn’t ask our loved one(s.)

 Would you like to take care of my wasted self?

-We didn’t ask if it was ok with them.
-To answer their wants before our needs is an exchange for them taking care of our needs later when we cannot.
+We didn’t ask if it was ok with them that they be put in the position of now being our own caregivers.
+To answer their wants before our needs is a trick on them, an exchange for us taking care of them now for them taking care of our needs later when we cannot.
 But we didn’t ask.
+We didn’t make a transparent negotiation.
 If they knew we were taking care of their wants before our needs or wants, if we knew, would we un-crouch, step out, hear and consider?
 However, we responded before we felt alone.
 We gave before we felt the stranger.
 We didn’t ask, we didn’t consider and now we cannot.

 Growing healthy involves the sometimes happy journey towards a knowing that giving to self long enough becomes someone who gives to others; long enough a stranger to grow familiar.
 And it isn’t selfish.

 Caregiving for others starts with caregiving for Me.